-Rearrange Bedroom Closets and Storage Cabinets
+Organize Bedroom Closets and Storage Cabinets

 Consider Renting a Storage Unit

-Remove pieces that block or hamper paths and walkways and put them in storage, along with that garish sofa that only you like.
+Almost every home shows better with less furniture.
+Remove pieces that block or hamper paths and walkways, and put them in storage, along with distracting furniture, artwork, and empty bookcases.

 Leave just enough furniture to showcase the room's purpose with plenty of room for buyers to move around.

-Remove/Replace Favorite Items
+Remove or Replace Favorite Items

-Consider painting your walls neutral colors, especially if they're currently hot pink or purple.
+Replace cracked floor or counter tiles, and patch any holes in the walls.
+Fix leaky faucets and doors that don't close properly, as well as kitchen drawers that jam.
+Consider painting walls neutral colors, especially if they're currently hot pink or purple.
 Don't give buyers any reason to remember your home as "the one with the orange bathroom."

-Make the House Sparkle!
+Make the House Sparkle

 Scrutinize Curb Appeal